-Budget Testimony - House Health Committee - 2/27/2025
+Budget Testimony - Senate Health Committee - 5/7/2025

-Chair Schmidt, Vice-Chair Deeter, Ranking Member Somani, and members of the House Health Committee, thank you for the opportunity to testify on Governor DeWine's Executive Budget and the Ohio Board of Pharmacy's ("Board") budget priorities for FY 26 & FY 27.
+Chair Huffman, Vice-Chair Johnson, Ranking Member Liston, and members of the Senate Health Committee, thank you for the opportunity to testify on the Ohio Board of Pharmacy's ("Board") budget priorities for FY 26 & FY 27.
 My name is Steven Schierholt, and I serve as the Executive Director of the Board.
-Our request, which does not utilize any GRF funds, is designed to ensure the Board's role in supporting our licensees and protecting the health and safety of the citizens of this state.
+Our proposed funding levels, which do not utilize any general revenue funds, allow the Board to continue its mission to support our licensees and protect the health and safety of the citizens of this state.

 The Ohio Board of Pharmacy is the single state agency in Ohio responsible for administering and enforcing laws governing the practice of pharmacy and the legal distribution of prescription drugs.
-We have a staff of 92 employees that are responsible for carrying out the day-to-day operations.
-The Board is responsible for the licensure and regulation of more than 93,000 pharmacists, pharmacy interns, pharmacy technicians, and locations where prescription drugs and home medical equipment are maintained and distributed.
+We have a staff of 92 employees that are responsible for carrying out day-to-day operations.
+The Board is charged with the licensure and regulation of more than 93,000 pharmacists, pharmacy interns, pharmacy technicians, and locations where prescription drugs and home medical equipment are maintained and distributed.
 This means we license both businesses and individuals, giving us a unique regulatory structure compared to most other occupational licensing boards.